 Every one of these experiences, and then some, have compelled me toward the work I do today.

-I know how much tenacity and wisdom it takes to survive, let alone thrive in relationships, careers, professions, and passions; what it takes to live a life that is awake, aware, and endlessly transforming.
+I know how much tenacity and wisdom it takes to survive as a woman, let alone thrive – in relationships, careers, professions, and passions; what it takes to live a life that is awake, aware, endlessly transforming, and SOVEREIGN.

 So I offer as much support and wisdom and grace that I possibly can: